SAFA-SNN: Sparsity-Aware On-Device Few-Shot Class-Incremental Learning with Fast-Adaptive Structure of Spiking Neural Network: Methodology

-Note that the normalization term $\mathbf{\tilde{B}^\top \tilde{B}}$ is required because the bases $\{\mathbf{P}^b_i\}$ are not orthogonal to each other.
+Note that the normalization term $\mathbf{\tilde{B}^\top \tilde{B}}$ is necessary because the generation process of the subspace basis is not guaranteed to be orthogonal to each other.
 Hence, we construct $|\mathcal{C}_B|$ distinct orthogonal subspaces represented by $\mathbf{G}$ for base classes.
 As classes increase, diverse class information allows extending classifiers with prototypes.
-The projection vectors $\mathbf{\tilde{P}}_{proj}$ are updated by mapping the coordinates in the base subspace back to the original $D$-dimensional space, denoted as $\mathbf{\tilde{P}}_{proj} = \mathbf{\tilde{C}G}$.
+The projection vectors $\mathbf{\tilde{P}}_\mathrm{proj}$ are updated by mapping the coordinates in the base subspace back to the original $D$-dimensional space, denoted as $\mathbf{\tilde{P}}_\mathrm{proj} = \mathbf{\tilde{C}G}$.
 Finally, we integrate base and new knowledge by reconstructing the new information within the base subspace by